General Education Requirements

 Social and Behavioral Sciences 2 courses

-Electives 3 courses (recommended elective: CMST 1545 or CMST 2620)
+Electives 3 courses from any domain (recommended elective: CMST 1545 or CMST 2620)

 *total* *12 courses*

-Associate Degree General Education Requirements
+Academic Associates Degree General Education Requirements Summary

-Applied Associate Degrees
+Applied Associate Degrees General Education Requirements Summary

 COURSE TITLE S.H.